typelead/eta/docs/source/privacy-policy.rst

 If you have any questions or concerns about how we track user information, or how that information is used, please contact us at once.

-You may contact TypeLead, Inc. by emailing [legal@typelead.com](mailto:legal@typelead.com).
+You may contact TypeLead, Inc. by emailing `legal@typelead.com <mailto:legal@typelead.com>`_.

 Privacy Policy Changes
 ----------------------

 Although most changes are likely to be minor, TypeLead, Inc. may change its Privacy Policy from time to time, and in TypeLead, Inc.'s sole discretion.
-Any such changes will be posted on [the Eta blog](https://medium.com/eta-programming-language), and the detailed history of changes can be found in [the git repository history for this document](https://github.com/typelead/eta/blob/master/docs/source/privacy-policy.rst).
+Any such changes will be posted on `the Eta blog <https://medium.com/eta-programming-language>`_, and the detailed history of changes can be found in `the git repository history for this document <https://github.com/typelead/eta/blob/master/docs/source/privacy-policy.rst>`_.

 TypeLead, Inc. encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your continued use of the Eta website, the Etlas build tool (if